Steven-Grevera/Steven-Greveras-Portfolio/AP_World_History_Study_Guide.md

 Another type of resistance would come from nationalists of both the ultra and healthy moderate level.
 Moderates believe that borders should remain and that state laws always supersede that of the global order.
 For example, The United Nations, in many instances, would condemn the United States under President Trump and cite violations of United Nations laws that they would be engaged in.
 However, a nationalist would view these laws as illegitimate, and to some extent, this is indeed fact, as all nations, to an extent, would have their laws supersede that of The United Nations.
 Some nations, however, would try and mold their laws based on The United Nations, and this is where the debate and arguments would come in.

 In the years coming into the election of Joe Biden, globalization, in many ways, has begun to be scrutinized and heavily examined as potentially negative or positive.
 In actuality, however, it is fair to say that this was simply the natural way in which humans and technology together would end up evolving and coexisting together.
 To change such would be the change the natural way of things in favor of a new imagined order.
 This has happened many times in history.
 We call this: Culture, and as such, it is nowhere near bad.
 However, at present, at least, it seems like globalization is here to stay and won’t be going anywhere anytime soon.

-**More here later after I verify I should continue.**